evolveDB/tuning-survey/README.md

 ## What can you do via this repository?

-* Run the tests and read test codes in ./Tests folder
+* Run the tests and read test codes in ./Tests folder.

 * Change config.ini so that the algorithms could run on your own machine.
-Also, you can choose the knobs that needs to tune and add some constraints on the knob value(e.g., min value, max value) if you want.
+Also, you can choose the knobs that need to tune and add some constraints on the knob value(e.g., min value, max value) if you want.

-* Design new methods based on previous algorithms
+* Design new algorithms based on the previous tuning methods.

-* Compare the impact of different data preprocessing methods on knob selection methods(e.g., Standardization, Z-scores Standardization, min-max Standardization on Lasso)
+* Compare the impact of different data preprocessing algorithms in knob selection(e.g., Standardization, Z-scores Standardization, min-max Standardization on Lasso)

 ## Datasets